Best Coaxial Cable For CB Radio - Top Rated Coax Cables In 2025

 Cons

-• Shielding coverage could have been better
+• Shielding coverage could be better

 4. RG-58A/U Coaxial Cables